 When deciding on where to rent in Moscow, it’s important to decide beforehand what you can afford, the type of accommodation and minimum requirements you need, as well as the location and amenities it offers.
-Specifically, in Moscow, the roads are always busy, so having a close proximity to the Metro or finding an apartment within walking distance of your place of work or study will play a big factor in your commute time.
+Specifically, in Moscow, the roads are always busy; having close proximity to the Metro or finding an apartment within walking distance of your place of work or study will play a big factor in your commute time.

 Read Expatica’s guide for more information on where to live in Moscow.

-Renting in Moscow city centre
+Renting in Moscow city center